godatadriven/asekuro/README.md

 2018-07-30 15:44:23,508 [commandline.py:clean_notebook:76] DEBUG - about to strip tests/testnb.ipynb of output
 2018-07-30 15:44:23,516 [commandline.py:clean_notebook:82] DEBUG - tests/testnb.ipynb is now stripped
 ```

+#### Testing

+You can run some unit tests via `pytest`.
+Note that we test using local notebooks
+as well as a docker container.
+We want the container that is there to break the build.